World War II soldiers called this military chocolate bar ‘Hitler’s Secret Weapon’

 Naturally, as an emergency ration, they couldn’t have troops breaking into these things when not in an emergency, so the last requirement was that it taste “just a little better than a boiled potato.”

-Hershey’s current offering would not pass the temperature test, so the chemists at the corporation got down to business.
-Using chocolate liquor, sugar, skim milk powder, cocoa butter, oat flour, and vanilla, they created a chocolate bar that was roughly the weight of two C batteries but packed 600 calories.
+Hershey’s offering at the time would not pass the temperature test, so the chemists at the corporation got down to business.
+Using chocolate liquor, sugar, skim milk powder, cocoa butter, oat flour, and vanilla, they created a chocolate bar that weighed roughly as much as two C batteries but packed 600 calories.
 To make it less tasty, they used less sugar and more liquor.

 cookies and cream military chocolate bar